ExpressLRS/Docs/docs/quick-start/transmitters/jumper-internal.md

     For the `Jumper T-Lite V2`, update it to at least EdgeTX 2.8.0 (f6d140e) for full EdgeTX support.

     !!! tip "Hot Tip"
         To ensure updating success with this method, update the EdgeTX firmware on the radio to at least EdgeTX 2.8.0 (f6d140e, released Nov.
 27, 2022).
-The EdgeTx Firmware that comes with this radio is a pre-release version.
+The EdgeTX Firmware that comes with this radio is a pre-release version.

     ???
 Tip "Simplest EdgeTX Updating Procedure (click/tap to expand)"
         1. Visit http://buddy.edgetx.org/.